Best restaurants in Paris

 What should I order?
 The sea urchin tongue sushi.

 How much?
 It comes at a price – the cheapest menu is €95 at lunch.

-This sushi-bar feel has a sober decor of imported Japanese wood, with nothing to distract the diner from dinner.
-There are only twelve seats, set around the chef's workstation, and it's here you eat and watch the work of chef Takuya Watanabe (Taku) – aloof and imposing, he already heads up four other restaurants in Sapporo.
-To be clear, you don't come to Jin for a boozy catch-up with your mates – all attention here is focused on the food.
-Taku and his chef's ritualised preparation is mesmeric, as they repeat their cutting and slicing motions with the precision of a couple of metronomes, working on fresh fish pulled from Japanese cypress-wood boxes or modelling sashimi by hand with translucent rice.
+This sushi bar has a sober décor of imported Japanese wood, with nothing to distract the diner from dinner.
+There are only 12 seats, set around the chef’s workstation, and it’s here you eat and watch chef Takuya Watanabe (Taku) do his thing – aloof and imposing, he already heads up four other restaurants in Sapporo.
+To be clear, you don’t come to Jin for a boozy catch-up with your mates – all attention here is on the food.
+Taku and his chefs’ ritualised preparation is mesmeric, as they repeat their cutting and slicing motions with the precision of a couple of metronomes, working on fresh fish pulled from Japanese cypress boxes before sculpting their sashimi with intense scrupulousness.

 Who’s it for?
-Bon viveurs, who are willing to try raw produce.
+Bon viveurs, willing to try raw produce.

 What should I order?
 The brilliant Spanish goat’s cheese with stewed apple jam.

 How much?
-Set menus are priced at €70 – which is reasonable for a Michelin-starred restaurant.
+Set menus are €70 – reasonable for a Michelin-starred restaurant.

 What should I order?
 The produce in the daily-changing menu is the star of the show: think Saint-Guénolé grey sea bream with pink French apples, beans and sage butter.